 Indian films are marketed around the world as musicals.
 Today, any film with song and dance is slotted as a musical.
 I wanted to explore the idea of the actors actually singing and performing live in a movie and when the right idea came my way, I just thought I should explore the screenplay as a musical narrative.
 Just eight songs, like a retro album.
 Four songs in the first half and four in the second.
 Here, each song plays out as a scene (with a bit of dialogue thrown in).
 Hence, the title Side A Side B. It’s also the name of the band in the film.

-How did the thought of making Side A Side B come about?
+How did the idea of making Side A Side B come about?

 I was catching up with Joel, one of my friends from Chennai who had worked on my last film “X – Past is Present,” and he told me he came to Bombay on a train with his girlfriend.
 ‘Why train?’
 I asked.
 He said she was moving to Bombay and also taking her cat along.
 So we just hopped along to drop her all the way.
 ‘That’s super romantic, you should totally write this as a movie,’ I told him.
 He didn’t.
 So I did.